 Property Standards Bylaw

-• If air-conditioning is provided by the property owner, it must be operated between June 2 to September 14 to maintain a maximum temperature of no more than 26°C.
+• If air-conditioning is provided by the property owner, it must be operated between June 1 to September 30 to maintain a maximum temperature of no more than 26°C. As of June 1, 2026, this requirement will appear in the Heating Bylaw (renamed the Indoor Temperature Standards Bylaw).

 • Property owners are required to maintain existing air conditioning systems in good working condition.